Elton Welsby

-Roger Elton Welsby (born 28 May 1951 in St Helens, Lancashire) is an English television sports presenter.
+Roger Elton Welsby (born 28 May 1951) is an English television sports presenter.

-Welsby is a fan of Everton Football Club, and St Helens R.F.C.

 Broadcasting career

 Welsby began his broadcasting career on Liverpool radio station Radio City as a sports reporter and commentator.
 In January 1978 he joined Granada Television, working on its football programme The Kick Off Match and presented its 1980s successors Match Night (if shown on a Saturday) and Match Time (if broadcast on a Sunday) until their demise in 1983.
 Welsby was primarily a presenter, but did occasionally deputise as commentator.
 During that time he also presented RL Action taking over from Bob Hall and later Richard Madeley.
 He was also involved with World of Sport as a reporter for On The Ball and later as a relief presenter, becoming part of the ITV team in the major international football tournaments for the 1982 World Cup and the 1986 World Cup he was a reporter and was ITV's co-presenter based in Italy in the 1990 World Cup, a reporter/interviewer in the 1988 European Championship he is remembered for the interview with the then UK Sports Minister Colin Moynihan before the England v Ireland match, lead presenter in the 1992 European Championship and was the newsreader and occasional relief presenter on Midweek Sports Special.

 When Granada revived Kick Off in 1989 after a six-year absence, Welsby returned as presenter despite by then presenting networked shows.
 He was one of the anchors of the 1988 Seoul Olympics, the last Olympic Games to be covered by the network, and also presented the Saturday afternoon Results Service from October 1985 until May 1992, and was the sole anchor throughout its seven years on air.